A Non-Probabilistic Game-Theoretic Information Theory Which Subsumes Probabilistic Channel Coding: Previous Works

 Arbitrarily varying channels (AVCs) \cite{blackwell1959capacity,ahlswede1978elimination,lapidoth2002reliable,csiszar2002capacity} are channels where the output sequence depends stochastically on the input sequence and a state sequence, and the state sequence can vary in an arbitrary manner.
 An AVC can be regarded as a game between the encoder-decoder team and an adversary who chooses the state sequence.
 Refer to \cite{dey2024codes} for various generalizations of AVCs.

 Another related setting is the mutual information game \cite{mceliece1983communication,borden1985some}, where the encoder controls the input distribution $p_{X}$ and seeks to maximize $I(X;Y)$, whereas the adversary partially controls the channel $p_{Y|X}$ and seeks to minimize $I(X;Y)$.
 This game has found applications in jamming channels \cite{medard1997capacity,stark2002capacity,shafiee2009mutual}.
-Also see \cite{jose2020shannon,vora2019minimax} for related works on adversarial jammers.
+Also see \cite{jose2018game,jose2020shannon,vora2019minimax} for related works on game-theoretic settings with adversarial jammers, and \cite{harremoes2002unified} for a game-theoretic treatment for several problems in Shannon theory.

-Our setting is different from these works in two aspects.
+Our setting is different from these works in three aspects.
 First, AVCs and jamming channels are stochastic, whereas the game in this paper is deterministic.
-Second, in our setting, the adversary can choose the channel outputs (not only the state) arbitrarily.
+Our focus is recovering probabilistic channels using deterministic games, which has not been studied in these previous works.
+Second, the payoff in our setting is the monetary gain from the insurance (can be positive or negative), which has a different operational meaning compared to the payoffs in previous works which are either the channel capacity or the error probability (must be nonnegative).\footnote{The payoff in \cite{harremoes2002unified} can be entropy, relative entropy or other information quantities.} Third, in our setting, the adversary can choose the channel outputs (not only the state) arbitrarily.
 The encoder cannot stop the adversary from choosing irrelevant outputs, but can only be compensated by the insurance if this happens.
 We also show that our game generalizes AVCs with causal feedback to the adversary (Section \ref{subsec:avcf}).

 Readers are referred to \cite{akyol2016information,khouzani2018optimal,hernandez2014nash} for other works on the overlap between information theory and game theory.

 {}